Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Nudging using partial and discrete observations

 In many practical applications, observations are available for only a subset of the state variables.
 To demonstrate how the present framework extends to such settings, we consider partial nudging using only the \(u\)-velocity component in the two-dimensional case.
 In the three-dimensional case, we use the observed sets \((\rho,u)\) and \((\rho,u,v)\), while \((\rho,u,v,w)\) serves as the baseline full-observation case.
 No separate density forcing is introduced in 3D; instead, density enters only through the construction of the momentum nudging term.
 For this analysis, the numerical schemes are kept the same as in the main experiments, namely Van Leer in 2D and C4 in 3D.

-Figures~\ref{fig:error_2d_partial_nudging} and~\ref{fig:error_3d_partial_nudging} compare the total and component-wise root-mean-squared (RMS) errors relative to the coarse DNS for the partial-nudging cases, along with the baseline case in which all variables are nudged.
+Figures~\ref{fig:error_2d_partial_nudging} and~\ref{fig:error_3d_partial_nudging} compare the total and component-wise relative $L_2$ error with the coarse DNS for the partial-nudging cases, along with the baseline case in which all variables are nudged.
 The nudging coefficient is kept the same as in the full-state setting.
-As expected, the total RMS error is smallest when all available variables are nudged, and increases as the observations are restricted to a subset of the fields.
+As expected, the total relative error is smallest when all available variables are nudged, and increases as the observations are restricted to a subset of the fields.
 The component-wise errors further show that the error in a given field remains closest to the baseline only when that field is directly nudged.
 This is consistent with the pointwise nature of the present formulation, since no direct constraint is imposed on fields that are not included in the observed set.
 Even so, partial nudging still yields substantially lower errors than SMAG and D-SMAG.
-The turbulent kinetic energy evolution similarly indicates that the additional corrective forcing from nudging retains the reference statistics more accurately than SMAG and D-SMAG, although the level of agreement depends strongly on the number of observed variables, as shown in Figure~\ref{fig:stats_partial_nudging}.
+The TKE evolution similarly indicates that the additional corrective forcing from nudging retains the reference statistics more accurately than SMAG and D-SMAG, although the level of agreement depends strongly on the number of observed variables, as shown in Figure~\ref{fig:stats_partial_nudging}.

 We also consider a more challenging setting in which the measurements are made even sparser, either through coarse subsampling of the reference data or through a set of observation points that are randomly distributed in space and fixed in time.
-Figure~\ref{fig:stats_discrete_nudging} shows the turbulent kinetic energy of the nudged system together with the RMS error for the different measurement configurations.
-In all cases, all field variables are included, and the observations are interpolated onto the coarse grid using radial basis function (RBF) interpolation.
+Figure~\ref{fig:stats_discrete_nudging} shows the TKE of the nudged system together with the relative $L_2$ error for the different measurement configurations.
+In these cases, all field variables are included, and the observations are interpolated onto the coarse grid using radial basis function (RBF) interpolation.
 In the presence of model mismatch associated with coarse-grid evolution, the degree of synchronization attained by the nudged system depends critically on both the observation spacing and the nudging coefficient.
-In both the two- and three-dimensional cases, the residual RMS error increases as the observations become sparser.
+In both the two- and three-dimensional cases, the residual error increases as the observations become sparser.